hyperledger/indy-hipe/text/connection-protocol/README.md

 [unresolved]: #unresolved-questions

 - This HIPE makes some assumptions about the underlying secure transport protocol in the absence of an official HIPE detailing the specifics of that protocol.
 In general, this HIPE assumes that message transportation has been solved.
+- This HIPE currently assumes that DIDs are necessary for routing.
+If we decide on using keys for routing, then the requirement to include a DID in the invitation may be dropped.